hugovk/litestar/docs/usage/testing.rst

 :class:`litestar.connection.request.Request <litestar.connection.request.Request>`.
 The use case for this helper is when you need to test logic that expects to receive a request object.

-For example, lets say we wanted to unit test a *guard* function in isolation, to which end we'll reuse the examples from the :doc:`route guards </usage/security/guards>` documentation:
+For example, let's say we wanted to unit test a *guard* function in isolation, to which end we'll reuse the examples from the :doc:`route guards </usage/security/guards>` documentation: